Welcome Readers!

 Equally as we saw in aforementioned explicit description of "Casaubon's motives" we can take the similar example here as it is minutely explained here by mentioning 'Will - Ladislaw's name in property's will.

-This stanza conveys the determined ideal will of Dorothea, where she as an idealistic woman believes in doing something in particular/unique rather than hurling herself into generalizations.
+"Genius consisting neither in self-conceit nor in humilty, but in a power to making or do, not anything in general, but something in particular": This stanza conveys the determined ideal will of Dorothea, where she as an idealistic woman believes in doing something in particular/unique rather than hurling herself into generalizations.

 That by desiring what is perfectly good, even when we don't quite know what it is and cannot do what we would, we are part of the divine power against evil -- widening the skirts of light and making the struggle with darkness narrower".